 So it’s perhaps unsurprising to learn that mindfulness can increase your attention span and train you to stay on task.
-Research has found that meditation decreases our tendency to feed into distracting thoughts and stick to the task at hand, even when that task is not meditating.
+Research has found that meditation increases focus, decreasing our tendency to feed into distracting thoughts and stick to the task at hand, even when that task is not meditating.

 In one study, students who completed a two-week mindfulness course showed improved memory and reading comprehension on the GRE, while also becoming more impervious to distracting thoughts during the test.
 Students who showed a proclivity toward distraction before the course were able to better find focus and boost performance.

 So if you need all your focus for a big project at work, meditation can help you hone that skill.
 The ability to sustain focus can allow you to move into a state of flow and become immersed in your work.